datarmada/auto-mlops/README.md

 - A function returning transformed data if your pipeline element doesn't need to be fitted
 - An instance of a class implementing a ```transform``` method

-The last element of the pipeline must be an instance of a class a ```predict``` methods, such as a scikit-learn or a Keras model.
+The last element of the pipeline must be an instance of a class a with a ```predict``` method, such as a scikit-learn model.

 ```python